How we test built-in ovens

 We use baking trays covered with 10mm-wide strips of shortbread to reveal just how effective ovens are at spreading heat right around the oven.
 The colour of the shortbread after cooking shows how evenly the oven distributes heat across each oven tray.
 The best ovens we’ve tested deliver heat evenly across the shortbread, but the worst leave some areas unbrowned and other parts burnt.

-How well will it grill my food?
+How well will the oven grill my food?

 The worst will struggle to heat anything more than the area directly beneath the element, or around 40%.